Fredrik Aursnes

-Fredrik Aursnes (born 10 December 1995) is a Norwegian professional footballer who plays primarily as a midfielder for Primeira Liga club Benfica.
-He is renowned for his high work rate and has also been successfully deployed as a winger and a full-back on both flanks.
+Fredrik Aursnes (born 10 December 1995) is a Norwegian professional footballer who plays primarily as a midfielder for Primeira Liga club Benfica, which he also captains, and the Norway national team.
+He can additionally play as a winger and a full-back on both flanks.

 Club career

 Early career

 Aursnes played youth football for Hareid, before joining Hødd before the 2012 season.
 He made his senior league debut in April 2012 in a 2–1 win against Bodø/Glimt.
 Aged 16 years and 350 days, he became the all-time youngest winner and youngest finalist of the Norwegian Cup after Hødd's win against Tromsø IL in the final.